noizy-sthlm/infisical-tutorial/scenario/section2/scanning.md

 - The line number
 - The type of secret detected

 Note that Infiscal did not detect all of our secrets!
-We will come back to that in the end.
-It did however catch one, which is better than none 🤠
+It did however catch one, which is better than none 🤠 By default, Infisical catches the most common secrets, but, when using custom formats, it may be necessary to customize your scan (see [Configuration file](https://infisical.com/docs/cli/scanning-overview#configuration-file))

 ## Setting Up Pre-commit Hooks